Luther-Varys/MinewBeaconPlusAndroidDemo/README.md

 # MinewBeaconPlusAndroidDemo
-This demo is using the MTBeaconPlus.jar library and testing the bluetooth LE beacons E7 and i7
+This demo is using the MTBeaconPlus.jar library and testing the bluetooth LE beacons E7